 What Is the Perseid Meteor Shower?

-The Perseid Meteor Shower is an annual shower whose name derives from the constellation of Perseus, from which it appears to emanate.
-Almost all meteors seen on these nights will be members of the Perseid stream; tiny bits of space debris that were shed by the Comet Swift-Tuttle over past centuries.
+The Perseid meteor shower is named after Perseus, the constellation from which it appears to emanate.
+Almost all meteors seen on August nights will be members of the Perseid stream—tiny bits of space debris left by Comet Swift-Tuttle over past centuries.
 Each meteoroid slams into Earth’s upper atmosphere at 37 miles per second, creating an incandescent trail of shocked, ionized air.
 It’s this hot trail, not the tiny meteoroid itself, that we see.

 At the shower’s maximum, these meteors seem to diverge from a small area in northern Perseus.
 This is so far north that it’s already above the northeast horizon for most of the country when darkness falls.
 Hence some Perseids are seen as early as 9 or 10 o’clock.
 But only after midnight, when the radiant is high in the sky and we have been turned by the Earth onto its forward-moving side, do their numbers really begin to increase.
 Anyone at mid-northern latitudes who can escape bright city lights might see the oft-advertised 60–90 meteors each hour that makes this shower so gratifying.

-Another reason the Perseids are popular: they are swift, bright and colorful.
+Another reason the Perseids are popular: they are swift, bright, and colorful.
 Most are in the range of magnitude +2 to +2½.
 Fainter meteors are white or yellow; brighter ones are bluish-green.
-About one-third, including all the brightest, leave luminous trains, a few of which may be spectacular, persisting for many seconds.
+About one-third, including all the brightest, leave luminous trails (technically called trains), a few of which may be spectacular, persisting for many seconds.
 A few might end in flares or bursts resembling a strobe, capable of casting shadows.

 How To Watch The Perseids

 No two persons prepare for a meteor vigil the same way.
 Expect the effective low temperature to be far below what local weathercasters predict.
 When you sit quite still, close to the rapidly cooling ground, and the air is damp, you can become very chilled.
-It helps to have had a late afternoon nap, a shower, and to wear all fresh clothing.
-A long reclining lawn chair, heavy blankets, sleeping bags, and pillows are all essential equipment.
+It helps to have had a late afternoon nap.
+A reclining lawn chair, heavy blankets, sleeping bags, and pillows are all essential equipment.
 Some food and non-alcoholic drink will help keep you comfortable.
-It also helps to have a companion to help you watch the sky (“shower” with a friend?).
+It also helps to have a companion to help you watch the sky.

-And if the peak night is cloudy, don’t fret, for the Perseids last more than one night.
+And if the peak night is cloudy, don’t fret—the Perseids can be seen on multiple nights.
 Rates are about half to one-quarter of the peak for one or two nights before and after.
-In fact, the first forerunners of the shower have been known to show up as early as July 20th, and the last stragglers have been seen as late as August 24th.
+In fact, the first forerunners of the shower have been known to show up as early as July 20, and the last stragglers have been seen as late as August 24.